Picture Yourself Making the Move to a New Career in a Growth Industry

 Not only are these areas growth industries, but more specifically, they are all centered around persistent human needs that do not become obsolete over time.
 This translates to job security well into the future.

-In addition, another industry which will always be crucially important to societal order and well-being is the law enforcement industry.
-This includes, but is not limited to: police, probation, corrections, crime scene investigation, security services, and homeland security.
+In addition, another industry not mentioned here, but one which will always be crucially important to societal order and well-being is the law enforcement industry.
+This includes, but is not limited to: police, probation, corrections, crime scene investigation, security services, and Homeland security.
 As Mary Ellen Slayter writing for monster.com writes, “Jobs in criminal justice are demanding, but the rewards of serving your fellow citizens are unparalleled.”

 Is a Career Change in Your Future?